zyi103/demographicx/paper/paper.md

 : Race prediction performance on validation (val) split of the mixed data set and Wikipedia (Wiki) names

 Because our package is built based on the transformers package, it can be easily incorporated into PyTorch and transformers.
 The API is very simple on purpose.
-Our package has already been used in Acuna and Liang (2021) and multiple other internal projects.
+Our package has already been used in [@acuna2021are] and multiple other internal projects.

 ``` {.python}
 In: from demographicx import GenderEstimator